Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-toastr-message](https://github.com/One-Zero-Code/ngx-toastr-message) - A lightweight, customizable Angular library for displaying toast notifications.
 * [ngx-french-toast](https://github.com/thiagopg84/ngx-french-toast) - A lightweight and customizable toast library for your Angular 14+ applications.
 Show informative toast messages to enhance user experience and provide important feedback or collect data with dynamically imported components.

+#### Printing

+* [ngx-print](https://github.com/selemxmn/ngx-print) - A plug n' play Angulae library to print your stuff.
+* [ngx-printify](https://github.com/aesopo1213/ngx-printify) - Angular utility library that simplifies the process of printing content in your Angular applications.
+It provides a directive for easy integration into your components and a service for programmatic printing.
+* [ngx-printer-demo](https://github.com/plaetzchen79/ngx-printer-demo) - A simple Angular service to print a window, parts of a window (div), images, HTMLElements or Angular Objects.

 #### QR Codes

 * [ng-qrcode](https://github.com/mnahkies/ng-qrcode) - Easy to use AOT compatible QR code generator for Angular projects.